KaVipatel12/docsNest/README.md

 # DocsNest

-**DocsNest** is a full stack web application that allows users to create folders, upload and manage files, and organize their digital documents efficiently.
+**DocsNest** is a full-stack web application that allows users to create folders, upload and manage files, and organize their digital documents efficiently.
 It's designed with a clean, gradient-based UI and built on the powerful MERN stack.

 ---